EventStore/documentation/docs/clients/dotnet/5.0/subscriptions/README.md

 # Subscribe to changes

 A common operation is to subscribe to a stream and receive notifications for changes.
 As new events arrive, you continue following them.

+You can only subscribe to one stream.
+You can use server-side projections for linking events to new aggregated streams.
+System projections create pre-defined streams that aggregate events by type or by category and are available out-of-the box.
+Check the server documentation to learn more about system and user-defined projections.

 There are three types of subscription patterns, useful in different situations.